bdmendes/smockito/README.md

 ### I can't seem to stub a method/I found a bug.

 Are you performing eta-expansion correctly?
+Check out the main [SmockitoSpec](https://github.com/bdmendes/smockito/blob/master/src/test/scala/com/bdmendes/smockito/SmockitoSpec.scala) for more examples covering a variety of situations.
 If everything looks fine on your side, please file an issue with a minimal reproducible example.

 ### What can I do with the source code?